-Although Saturday was the last day to drop off candy to a local dentist’s office, you can still donate through the nonprofit Operation Gratitude.
+Drop off candy at a local dentist’s office, through the nonprofit Operation Gratitude.

 When I found out I was pregnant, I made the deliberate decision to make space in my life for my child and step back from organizations I had earlier dedicated hours and hours of time to.